sewebb/iis-start/README.md

 3. Update style.css
 4. Copy `.env-sample` to `.env` and make necessary changes.
 4. Run `composer install` to setup WordPress.
-5. Install client dependencies `yarn install`
+5. Install client dependencies `npm install`
-6. Run `yarn run production` to build css and javascript files
+6. Run `npm run production` to build css and javascript files

 Do a "search & replace" (case sensitive) on the following: